 The 101U Report is used to report utility expenditures.
 The 101U Report is computer generated.
 Column C of the 101U Report shows current monthly expenditures.
 Column D shows cumulative expenditures since the beginning of the contract.
 Column E is the balance of the contract that is available.
 WAMS generates or calculates the figures in Columns C (except Line 1), D, and E and on Lines 15, 17, and 19.
 Subgrantees must manually input the figures in Column B and on Lines 14 and 18.

-7.14 General Accounting Expenditure (GAX) Form
+7.14 Iowa WAP Invoice/Payment Request Form

-The State of Iowa General Accounting Expenditure (GAX) Form is the document used by subgrantees to show the amount of contract funds being requested.
-The General Accounting Expenditure (GAX) Form serves as an invoice.
+The Iowa WAP Invoice/Payment Request Form is the document used by subgrantees to request monthly reimbursements or a cash advance.

-A signed, dated, and scanned copy of the General Accounting Expenditure (GAX) Form must be submitted with a Weatherization Expenditure Summary Report (Form 101), for each contract, including utility contracts, and for each month of the contract period, even if there was no activity for some of the months.
+A signed and dated copy of this form must be submitted with a Weatherization Expenditure Summary Report (Form 101), for each contract, including utility contracts, and for each month of the contract period, even if there was no activity for some of the months.
 (This is a state auditor requirement.)

-A signed, dated, and scanned copy of the General Accounting Expenditure (GAX) Form must contain a signature of the subgrantee’s Executive Director, or their designee.
-The Iowa Department of Revenue will not process claims that do not have a signature.
-All General Accounting Expenditure (GAX) Forms must be submitted to DCAA@iowa.gov.
+A signed and dated copy of the form must contain a signature of the subgrantee’s Executive Director, or their designee.
+All Iowa WAP Invoice/Payment Request Forms must be submitted to DCAA@hhs.iowa.gov.

-This form is computer generated.
-WAMS prints information into the following fields:

-Vendor Name and Address: WAMS prints the subgrantee’s name and address in this field.

-Bill To: WAMS prints the name and address for the Department of Human Rights in this field.

-Description: WAMS prints the contract # and the month in this field.

-Total Price: WAMS prints the amount of funds being requested.

-Coding: WAMS prints the coding information at the bottom of the form in the LINE, FUND, SUBGRANTEE, ORG, AND OBJT fields.

-The General Accounting Expenditure (GAX) Form is used for the following purposes:

-Cash advance.
-The General Accounting Expenditure (GAX) Form is used to obtain a cash advance.
-At the beginning of a contract the subgrantee may submit an General Accounting Expenditure (GAX) Form with the contract number on it.
-The subgrantee may request 1/6th of their DOE Contract and 1/12th of their HEAP Contract.
-The subgrantee must email a signed, dated, and scanned copy of the General Accounting Expenditure (GAX) Form for advance payment.
+If requesting a cash advance at the beginning of a contract, the subgrantee must submit an Iowa WAP Invoice/Payment Request Form.
+Subgrantees may request up to 1/6th of their DOE Contract and/or 1/12th of their HEAP Contract.

-Monthly reimbursement.
-The General Accounting Expenditure (GAX) Form is used to request monthly reimbursement.
-WAMS will generate a General Accounting Expenditure (GAX) Form.
-The amount requested must agree with the amount shown on the 102 reports Line 19.
-The subgrantee must email a signed, dated, and scanned copy of the General Accounting Expenditure (GAX) Form for payment.
-If there is no request for payment or a zero amount on the General Accounting Expenditure (GAX) Form, it still must be emailed to .
-(This is a State of Iowa Audit Office requirement.)

 7.15 Close-Out Reports